LogoElectromagnet Maker

 Empty state

-Default values represent a 110v electromagnetic clutch used in medium-speed indexing.
+Default values represent a 12 volt electromagnetic clutch used in medium-speed indexing.
 Change torque, inertia, and duty values to match your line.

 Dynamic torque